ftenario/tcp2com/README.md

 # Tcp2Com

 A web/serial application DEMO using Golang and WebSocket.
+This is similar to a terminal serial application but is using the web browser as the user interface

 This is still a work-in-progress

 ## TO DO LIST
-* use parameter.ini for serial config
+* use parameter.ini for serial config - done
 * Add multiple ports in parameters.ini
 * Add bootstrap css for the UI
 * Add TCP port for automation